Geometry of the matching distance for 2D filtering functions: Introduction

 \section{Introduction}

 Feature extraction and comparison are the main tasks of data analysis.
 In topological data analysis this translates into the problem of comparing persistence modules, which encode the homological features extracted from geometric objects.
 In order to be able to compare persistence modules a distance is needed.
 There is a wide variety of distances in the space of $1$-parameter persistence modules, such as the bottleneck and Wasserstein distances.
 However, such distances do not directly generalise to the multiparameter setting.
 Thus, different ones have been proposed over the past years, turning into a substantial catalogue, see for example~\cite{pers_Betti_stable, coher_match, inter}.
-One of those, defined for $2$-parameter persistence modules, is the matching distance.
+One of those is the matching distance, which can be defined in particular for 2-parameter persistence modules.
 This pseudometric, introduced in~\cite{pers_Betti_stable}, is a generalisation of the classical bottleneck distance for $1$-parameter persistence modules and measures the difference between the $2$-dimensional Betti numbers functions (also known as rank invariants) of persistence modules.
-The definition of matching distance is based on a foliation method, consisting on ``slicing'' the $2$-parameter persistence module into infinitely many $1$-dimensional components by means of lines of positive slope, that we refer to as filtering lines.
+The definition of matching distance is based on a foliation method, consisting of ``slicing'' the $2$-parameter persistence module into infinitely many $1$-dimensional components by means of lines of positive slope, that we refer to as filtering lines.
 The matching distance is then obtained by taking the supremum over all such lines of the bottleneck distances between the resulting persistence diagrams after a suitable normalisation.